Rena Wakama

-Rena Wakama, OON (born 11 April 1992) is a Nigerian professional basketball coach and former player who is the head coach for the Nigeria Senior Women's Basketball Team, the head coach for the Hive BC, and an assistant coach for the Chicago Sky.
+Rena Wakama, OON (born 11 April 1992) is a Nigerian professional basketball coach and former player who is the head coach for the Nigeria national team, the head coach for the Hive BC, and an assistant coach for the Chicago Sky.

 Early life and education

-Wakama was born in Raleigh, North Carolina to Johnson Wakama and Rosana Oba whom are natives of Okrika, Rivers State, Nigeria.
+Wakama was born in Raleigh, North Carolina, USA to Johnson Wakama and Rosana Oba whom are natives of Okrika, Rivers State, Nigeria.

 She holds a bachelor's degree in Therapeutic Recreation from the Western Carolina University, and a master's degree in Business Administration from Manhattan College.

 Career

 Wakama's love for basketball was inspired by her cousin; Onimisi Aiyede at a young age.

 As a player

 While she was at WCU, she played for the Western Carolina Catamounts for four years.

 Immediately she left college, she joined the D'Tigress where she played for the team at the 2015 Women's Afrobasket tournament in Cameroon where Nigeria finished third.

 She also represented Nigeria's First Bank at the FIBA Africa Champions Cup for Women during her career as a player.